Breast Reduction vs. Breast Lift (Mastopexy): Which Is Right for Me? (Updated September 2024)

 Blog - Breast Reduction vs. Breast Lift (Mastopexy): Which Is Right for Me? - woman laying by the pool in a bikini

-The breast lift, or mastopexy, on the other hand, is designed to provide mainly improved lift and shape of the breast.
-Patients who are satisfied with their breast volume but have noticed that they have dropped (after breast feeding, weight loss, or just due to the aging process) are candidates for a mastopexy.
+Breast lift surgery primarily improves the lift and shape of the breasts.
+If you’re satisfied with breast volume but have noticed that your breasts have dropped (after breast feeding, weight loss, or just due to the aging process), you’re likely a good candidates for a mastopexy.

-It is important for me to assess your anatomy at the time of the consultation to ensure that there is sufficient breast tissue present to ensure a proportionate and beautiful outcome.
+Your personalized consultation offers the chance to explore your specific concerns and goals and determine your candidacy for your chosen procedure.
+It is important that we assess your anatomy at the time of the consultation to ensure that there is sufficient breast tissue present to deliver a proportionate and beautiful outcome.
 If there is not sufficient breast tissue present and a mastopexy is performed, the end result can be smaller than desired.

-These patients may benefit from additional volumizing either with fat grafting (harvesting your own fat, processing it, and injecting it back into the breast for improved contour and volume) or a breast implant.
-Oftentimes a mastopexy will cause a small reduction in cup size, so it is important to assess preoperative breast volume to ensure an aesthetically beautiful outcome.
+These patients may benefit from additional volumizing either with fat grafting (harvesting your own fat, processing it, and injecting it back into the breast for improved contour and volume) or a breast augmentation with breast implants.
+Oftentimes, a mastopexy causes a small reduction in cup size, so it is important to assess preoperative breast volume to ensure an aesthetically beautiful outcome.

 Take the Next Step